Skip to content

 logger.info(

-f"Generating {self.n_patterns} spatial patterns with order {self.patch_order}"
+f"Generating {n_select} spatial patterns with order {self.patch_order}"

 )